andy-tchu/js-console-project/README.md

 ### Database Setup

-1. Create a `.env` file in the project root and add your MongoDB connection string:
+1. Create a `.env` file in the project root and add your MongoDB connection string like:

    ```bash
    DB_CONN=mongodb://localhost:27017/storageApp